xzovy1/blog/backend/README.md

 - the name of the person who posted the comment
 - the date of the comment.
 - consider having comments being replied to other comments.

+# Authentication

+- the author login will have authentication, so for that reason I'll implement passportjs and passport-jwt